Cognizant-nehalmr/LMS-APP/README.md

 ## License

-This project is licensed under the (LICENSE).
+This project is licensed under the !(LICENSE).